-This course provides an overview of administrative tasks performed in a medical office.
+This course provides an overview of administrative and clinical tasks performed in a medical office.
 Students will apply knowledge to practical situations using skills gained from this course.
-Students will learn medical front office procedures such as patient scheduling, telephone techniques, written communication, handling patient accounts and records, insurance billing, medical office software and health information management.
+Students will learn medical front office procedures such as patient reception, written communication, handling patient accounts and records, assisting physician with medical specialties.

-MED 2235 Human Disease & Pathology
+MED 2231 Human Disease & Pathology I